fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

     </td>
     <td>
       <p>
-        The "resource area header" is above the resource data and displays the text "Resources" by default.
+        The "resource-area header" is above the resource data and displays the text "Resources" by default.
 It was previously called the "resource label", a term which is now being used to describe something else!
-When <a href='#' class='diff-added'>resourceAreaColumns</a> is activated, it will not be displayed.
+When <a href='resourceAreaColumns' class='diff-added'>resourceAreaColumns</a> is activated, it will not be displayed.
       </p>
       <p>
-        Use the <a href='#'>resource area header render hooks</a> going forward:
+        Use the <a href='resource-area-header-render-hooks'>resource-area header render hooks</a> going forward:
       </p>
       <ul class='diff-list'>
         <li>